Right to Study Check

 The Right to Study Check is a two part process for international students.
 It is your responsibility to ensure that you have the correct type of immigration permission (visa) with which to study all of your course.
 Failure to provide evidence of the correct type of immigration permission could result in you being withdrawn from your course.

-Part 1: The first part of the Right to Study check is part of the admissions process so when you have accepted your unconditional offer you will be emailed to invite you to upload a scan of your passport and visa (if you already have one that is valid for study).
+Part 1: The first part of the Right to Study check is part of the admissions process so when you have accepted your unconditional offer you will be asked to upload a scan of your passport and provide a share code so we can verify your immigration status (if you already have a visa that is valid for study).
 If you have a student visa that is valid for a different institution you cannot use it study with us and you should not upload it as part of your Right to Study.
-You should upload a scan of the main page of your passport and a new CAS number will then be issued to you so you can apply for a new student before you start your course with us.
+You should upload a scan of the main page of your passport and a new CAS number will then be issued to you so you can apply for a new student visa before you start your course with us.
+Check on our website if you are eligible to apply for your new student visa from inside the UK.

-Please note you cannot study with a Graduate visa so you must obtain your new student visa before the start of your course.
+Please note you cannot study with a Graduate visa so you must obtain your new student visa BEFORE the start of your course.

 The documents that you need to provide to complete the Right to Study check will differ, depending on your immigration status / the type of visa you have: